Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Neural Network

 \subsection{Special NN}

 There are some NNs that take advantage of visual information in soft robot control.
-For example, AE is utilized to extract features from the images of soft robots in \cite{18GS} and CNN estimates joint values of concentric tube continuum robots based on robot images \cite{21NL}.
-Also, CNN finds the relative position of the placenta in \cite{19MA} and encodes robot deformation for modeling with the help of markers inside the chamber in \cite{23UY}.
-Furthermore, although RNN is the most popular choice for sequential information processing, CNN can also be applied with the use of rearranged pressure inputs \cite{19YZ}. \cite{17YC} employs a 3D NN for a segmental surgical manipulator, which considers the time sequence between layers and the segmental sequence between neurons.
+For example, AE is utilized to extract features from the images of soft robots in \cite{18GS} and estimate the robot's shape. \zc{CNN estimates shapes\cite{23EAb} and joint values\cite{21NL} based on robot images.} The diagram of CNN is shown in Fig. \ref{fig6}-(c).
+Also, CNN can predict the orientation of the placenta in \cite{19MA} and encodes robot deformation for shape estimation with the help of markers inside the chamber in \cite{23UY}.
+Furthermore, although RNN is the most popular choice for sequential information processing, CNN can also be applied for dynamic modeling using rearranged pressure inputs \cite{19YZ}.
+The space relationship in a matrix is leveraged to infer the sequential relationship of an actuation sequence for hysteresis modeling.
+A 3D NN is employed in \cite{17YC} for a segmental surgical manipulator, which considers the time sequence between layers and the segmental sequence between neurons for planning. \zc{Spatial sequences of soft modular robots are considered in \cite{23ZCd} by utilizing bidirectional RNN.
+A generative adversarial network (GAN) is utilized for synthetic data in \cite{23SS}.}